IRMP-org/IRMP/README.md

 The IRMP **receive** library works by polling the input pin at a rate of 10 to 20 kHz.
 Default is 15 kHz.<br/>
 Many protocols can be received **without timer usage**, just by using interrupts from the input pin by defining `IRMP_ENABLE_PIN_CHANGE_INTERRUPT`.
 See [Interrupt example](examples/Interrupt/Interrupt.ino).<br/>
 The IRMP **send** library works by bit banging the output pin at a frequency of 38 kHz.
 This **avoids blocking waits** and allows to choose an **arbitrary pin**, you are not restricted to pin 3 or 11.
 The interrupts for send pin bit banging require 50% CPU time on a 16 MHz AVR.<br/>
+If both receiving and sending is required, the timer is set up for receiving and reconfigured for the duration of sending data, thus preventing (non interrupt) receiving while sending data.<br/>
 The **tone() library (using timer 2) is still available**.
 You can use it alternating with IR receive and send, see [ReceiveAndSend example](examples/ReceiveAndSend/ReceiveAndSend.ino).

 - For AVR **timer 2 (Tone timer)** is used for receiving **and** sending.
 For variants, which have no timer 2 like ATtiny85 or ATtiny167, **timer 1** is used.